jspinak/brobot/docs/docs/03-core-library/action-config/troubleshooting-chains.md

 ## Need More Help?

 - See [Action Chaining Guide](./07-action-chaining.md) for detailed documentation
-- Review [Enhanced Conditional Chains](./conditional-chains-examples) for advanced patterns
+- Review [Conditional Action Chains](./conditional-chains-examples) for advanced patterns
 - Check [Integration Tests](/docs/testing/integration-testing) for working examples
 - Consult the [API Reference](./05-reference.md) for all options